enjoy-digital/litex_agilex5_test/README.md

                / /__/ / __/ -_)>  </___/ __ / _ `/ / / -_) \ //__ \/___// / / -_|_-</ __/
               /____/_/\__/\__/_/|_|   /_/ |_\_, /_/_/\__/_\_\/____/    /_/  \__/___/\__/
                                            /___/
-                        Initial Test/Support of LiteX on Intel Agilex5 FPGAs.
+                        Initial Test/Support of LiteX on Altera Agilex5 FPGAs.
-                             Developed by Enjoy-Digital for Intel.
+                             Developed by Enjoy-Digital for Altera.

 [> Intro
 --------